riccardocaporali/AICodeAgent/README.md

 # AiCodeAgent – AI-Driven Code Refactoring Agent

-Code_Fixer is an AI agent for automatic code analysis, debugging, and refactoring.
+AiCodeAgent is an AI-driven code refactoring agent designed for autonomous debugging, analysis, and self-contained code repair.
 It uses Google Gemini with function-calling to read, analyze, propose, and safely apply code edits inside a sandboxed environment.

 Each session generates: